south-en/site/todeploy/content/_index.md

 ---
 title: 'Home'
 date: 2018-02-12T15:37:57+07:00
-heroHeading: 'Project Control and Risk Management services.'
+heroHeading: 'We work with your team to keep your projects on track'
-heroSubHeading: "We are your partner for keeping projects on track."
+heroSubHeading: "Project Control and Risk Management solutions."
 heroBackground: 'images/network.gif'
 ---